 Best GBA Emulator for Android – My Boy!

-It is a paid app, but if you are a Game Boy Advance fan and are seeking an excellent GBA Emulator for Android, you must consider My Boy!
+There is a free version of the app, but if you want the full experience, It is a paid app.
+But if you are a Game Boy Advance fan and are seeking an excellent GBA Emulator for Android, you must consider My Boy!

 Other Android GBA Emulators To Consider